MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ## Change text colors in the editor

-Now we'll customize some text colors for the editor.
-First, let's create a new XML file to see the default colors.
+Here's how to customize some text colors for the editor.
+First, create a new XML file to see the default colors.

 1. From the menu bar, choose **File** > **New** > **File**.